prigta008/Souvenir/README.md

 #### DataBase :
     MongoDB Atlas (Free Subscription 😁)

-11 May 2021
-    DashBoard For User, and Editing Posts (Done) Settings Section and Bell  section (Done)
 ##### Most Time taking Functions :
      1. Deleting a Post
      2. Following a User

-     Things to do :-
-    Delete post private
-    resolved the problem of reload : dispatch signin success